 - Buy a different brand of yogurt each time you shop.
 Each brand will have its own blend of cultures, so trying a bunch of different yogurts will give you good diversity.

-Your favourite ferments
+Your favorite ferments

 - Discuss it with your healthcare practitioner.
 They may have advice on whether you should keep drinking kefir or eating sauerkraut.